rgiosa10/mr-robogers-neighborhood/README.md

 Code:
 const text: "1";
 modifyArray(numberArray);
-Expected Output: "Beep!"
+Expected Output: 'Beep!'

 Test: "It coverts 2 to 'Boop'"
 Code:
 const text: "2";
 modifyArray(numberArray);
-Expected Output: "Boop!"
+Expected Output: 'Boop!'

 Test: "It coverts 3 to 'Won't you be my neighbor"
 Code:
 const text: "3";
 modifyArray(numberArray);
-Expected Output: "Won't you be my neighbor?"
+Expected Output: 'Won't you be my neighbor?'

 Test: "It substitutes elements 1, 2, and 3"
 Code:
 const text: "5";
 modifyArray(numberArray);
-Expected Output: [0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5]
+Expected Output: [0, 'Beep!', 'Boop!', 'Won't you be my neighbor?', 4, 5]

 Test: "It substitutes a multi-digit number that has 1 inside to Beep"
 Code: